 The Theological Commons at MTSO is a means through which the school shares intellectual resources with the church and the world through dialogue with the broader community.
 By offering events, learning resources and continuing conversation, the Theological Commons promotes the sharing of knowledge and experience between students, faculty, clergy and the public for the benefit of all participants and those they serve.

 Events presented by the Theological Commons cover a wide range of topics at the intersections of religion, scholarship and society.
 Video of most events is streamed live and archived for future viewing, along with printed resources.
-A sampling of commons events includes:
+See upcoming events.
+A sampling of past Theological Commons events:

 The Fleeing Nones: Food for Thought from the Spiritual but not Religious